gommezen/Training_Journal/README.md

-# Karate Training Journal

-A lightweight training journal
+# a lightweight training journal
-**training, rest, and reflection** in one place.

 The app combines:
 - quick session logging
 - explicit rest days
 - daily reflection
-- simple weekly statistics
+- weekly and period-based summaries
+- explicit perceived effort (RPE)
+- derived training load and rhythm metrics

 It is designed to support *thinking about training*.